EB378/Wing-T1/sql.md

 alter table profiles
   enable row level security;

-create policy "Public profiles are viewable by everyone." on profiles for select using (true);
+CREATE POLICY "Public profiles are viewable by the User."
+ON profiles
+  FOR SELECT
+  USING (auth.uid() = Id);

 create policy "Users can insert their own profile." on profiles for insert with check ((select auth.uid()) = id);